2025 Local Election Guide

 Together, these votes ensure a future where trails, bike parks, and natural areas thrive side by side.

-Learn more, check your registration, and find polling details at fcgov.com/elections and see all ballot initatives at https://www.fcgov.com/elections/on-the-ballot
+Learn more, check your registration, and find polling details at fcgov.com/elections and see all ballot initiatives at https://www.fcgov.com/elections/on-the-ballot

-Why the Mayor Matters for Recreation in Fort Collins
+Why the Mayor & City Council Matter for Recreation in Fort Collins

 To help voters make an informed decision, Overland Mountain Bike Association sent each mayoral candidate a questionnaire focused on recreation, cycling, trails, and open space priorities.